 - c.
-Allocated amount of AVR. - 6.
+This is the allocated amount of AVR. - 6.
 The reliance section should contain only one of the following if the appointed actuary is using the prescribed wording:

 If the appointed actuary has not relied upon other experts for data, assumptions, projections or analysis, the reliance section should include only the following statement: